13rac1/cclogs/docs/EXAMPLES.md

   ✓ S3 client initialized
   ✓ Connected to bucket: my-claude-logs (us-west-002)

 All checks passed!
-Ready to use ccls.
+Ready to use cclogs.
 ```

 ### Step 6: Preview Upload